merlix1/CassandraNodesAnalysis/README.md

 # CassandraNodesAnalysis

+Note: this version was designed to parse only a Cassandra keyspace called "data".
+Code changes needed to select keyspace desired.

 In a context of a performance issue related to Cassandra, it is good to check if nodes are unbalanced.

 Cassandra provide a command "nodetool cfstats".
 This helps but in the context of numerous node it gets tedious to check this log for each node and do comparison.